riccardobonanomi/pyris3/README.md

 -------------
 ## Fast guide
-This is just a brief installation and usage guide, a more comprehensive documentation is under development.
+This is just a brief installation and usage guide, a more comprehensive documentation can be found in the **PyRISmanual.pdf** file at https://github.com/riccardobonanomi/pyris3/blob/main/PyRISmanual.pdf (note that it is still under development).

 ### Install Instructions